vlcty/check_tor/README.md

 ## What is it

-This is a plugin for Nagios / Icinga to monitor the connection of your TOR daemon to the TOR network.
+This is a plugin for Nagios / Icinga to monitor the connection of your TOR deamon.

 ## What it does

-The plugin tries to fetch a web page over the TOR network via the SOCKS interface.
+This plugin tries to fetch a web page (or an .onion hidden service) over the TOR network.

+## How it works

+Via the `LWP` perl library a HTTP HEAD request is done over TOR's SOCKS interface.
 The default queried site is `https://www.torproject.org`.
-Basically a HTTP HEAD request is sent.
-This is enough because the returned content is irrelevant.
-I do this to take away unnecessary network load from the TOR network.
+Of course you can set your own target.
+See section 4.2 for more info.

 ## How to install
 ### Step 1: Get the script

+__Warning: This instructions only apply to Icinga 2__

-Fetch the script and place it in your PluginDir-Folder.
-That's usually `/usr/lib/nagios/plugins`
+Fetch the script and place it in your `PluginDir`-Folder.
+That's usually `/usr/lib/nagios/plugins`.
+If you are not sure about the value of `PluginDir` you can check `/etc/icinga2/constants.conf`.

 ### Step 2: Install dependencies